SFTtech/openage/doc/code/curves.md

 | `next_frame(t)` | Get the next keyframe (time and value) after `t`            |

 **Modify**

+Modify operations insert values for a specific point in time.

 | Method                  | Description                                                                       |
 | ----------------------- | --------------------------------------------------------------------------------- |